jxsvoboda/sycek/README.md

  * Assembles all of them using `z80asm` into binary files
  * Runs `z80test` for all `.scr` files under `test/syc/good` which verifies correct function of the generated code
+ * Compiles all Sycek componets using syc (making sure there are no errors reported)

-For this to work you need to have `z80asm` from z88dk.
-Note that this requirement is only temporary and will be removed once Syc can produce binary files directly.
+For this to work you need to have `z80asm` from z88dk to convert .asm files to binary, plus `gcc` for preprocessing C source files.
+Note that this requirement is only temporary and will be removed once Syc can produce binary files directly and it implements its own preprocessor, respectively.

 Run Clang Analyzer using the command